1966 Stanley Cup Final

 The 1966 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1965–66 season, and the culmination of the 1966 Stanley Cup playoffs.
 It was contested by the Detroit Red Wings and the defending champion Montreal Canadiens.
-This was the fifth Detroit-Montreal Cup Final; they previously met in 1952, 1954, 1955, and 1956, with the Red Wings winning the former three and the Canadiens winning the latter.
+This was the fifth Detroit–Montreal series; they previously met in 1952, 1954, 1955, and 1956, with the Red Wings winning the former three and the Canadiens winning the latter.
 The Canadiens defeated the Red Wings in six games to win the Stanley Cup for the seventh time in eleven years.
 This was the last Cup Final appearance for the Red Wings until 1995.

-Paths to the Finals
+Paths to the Final

-Montreal defeated the Toronto Maple Leafs 4–0 to advance to the finals, and Detroit defeated the Chicago Black Hawks 4–2.
+Montreal defeated the Toronto Maple Leafs 4–0 to advance to the Final, and Detroit defeated the Chicago Black Hawks 4–2.

 Game summaries

+The Montreal Canadiens were the defending champions in their twenty-second Stanley Cup Finals, after winning their thirteenth championship the previous year with a seven-game victory over the Chicago Black Hawks.
+This was the Detroit Red Wings' eighteenth Stanley Cup Finals, having won seven championships previously.
+Their most recent Finals came in 1964, when they lost to the Toronto Maple Leafs in seven games.
+This was the eleventh playoff series between these two teams, with Detroit winning seven of their ten previous series.
+Their most recent series had come in the 1958 semifinals, where Montreal won in a four-game sweep.
+Montreal won eighteen of twenty-eight points in this year's regular season series.
+Detroit would not return to the Stanley Cup Finals again until 1995.
+Toe Blake had coached the Canadiens to seven Cups in eleven years.

+Game one

+In game one, Roger Crozier made 33 saves in net for Detroit, and Paul Henderson scored the game winning goal early in the third period to win the game 3–2, giving the Red Wings a 1–0 series lead.